lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/edge_ai_apps/datasheet.rst

     debian@beaglebone:/opt/edge_ai_apps/tests# ./gen_data_sheet.sh

-The performence measurements includes the following
+The performance measurements includes the following

 #. **FPS** : Effective framerate at which the application runs
 #. **Total time** : Average time taken to process each frame, which includes